Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 During the training process of $\texttt{PNet}$, since the SMPL models lack texture information, we set their color values to 0, and there was no color information present in the ground truth human point clouds ($\mathcal{H}_\mathrm{gt}$).
 At the refinement stage, we generated 18000 coarse human point cloud samples $\mathcal{H}_\mathrm{coarse}$ and randomly selected 1600 of these to train the refinement network to save time.
 Both the diffusion stage and the refinement stage had a batch size and epoch of 8 and 300, respectively.
 The remaining parameters were kept the same as in the original $\texttt{PNet}$ \cite{lyu2021conditional}.

 When rectifying the predicted SMPL models, we utilized the SGD optimizer to perform error backpropagation directly on the SMPL parameters $\bm{\beta},~\bm{\theta}$ for a total of 2000 iterations.
-The values of $\lambda_1$ to $\lambda_4$ in Eq. (\ref{equ:depth-smpl-align}) were experimentally set as $10,~3,~0.2, ~0.1$, and the silhouette constraint was not included on THuman3.0/CityUHuman datasets.
 The learning rate for the SGD was set to 0.03 and the momentum was set to 0.9.

 We used FPS to uniformly sample 8192 points for $\mathcal{P}$, and 1024 and 2048 points for $\widehat{\mathcal{S}}$ at the diffusion stage and the refinement stage, respectively.
 We set the value of $k$ in the depth replacement module to 30 and the depth of Screened Poisson to 8.